Senonino/data-ber-01-20/Projects/module-1_projects/03_data-thieves-project/README.md

 * Your project must include data from at least 2 different data sources (APIs & web, dataset & APIs, etc.).
 * The project needs to be presented within 5 minutes to your colleagues on the day of the presentation.

-The **deadline** to turn in the deliverables is right before the project presentations.
+The **deadline** to turn in the deliverables is Sunday, January 26th at 23:59.

 ## Mentoring
 The TAs will be your mentors!